 Online reading of Jolanta Janiczak’s play Detroit.
 The History of a Hand

-The Vaclav Havel Library Foundation, Bohemian Benevolent and Literary Association, the Polish Cultural Institute New York and Teatr Polski in Bydgoszcz present
+Presented by The Vaclav Havel Library Foundation, Bohemian Benevolent and Literary Association, the Polish Cultural Institute New York and Teatr Polski in Bydgoszcz.

 In honor of Vaclav Havel, The Rehearsal for Truth Theater Festival, presents Spring Weekend: a showcase of emerging Czech, Hungarian, Polish, and Slovak playwrights whose work grapples with the social and political issues of today.
 The plays have been translated into English and will be brought to life in online readings by local New York performers and directors.

 JOLANTA JANICZAK is graduate of psychology at the Jagiellonian University and Lart Studio acting, playwright.
 She is an author of several plays.
 Since 2008, he has been working as a playwright with Wiktor Rubin, co-creating the original theater language.
 Their joint shows are present at all important festivals in Poland and abroad.
 At the 4th International Divine Comedy Festival in Krakow (2011), she received a distinction for the drama Joanna Szalona: Krolowa, which was also in the finals of the Gdynia Drama Award 2012.
 In 2013, her text Caryca Katarzyna was included in the finals of the Gdynia Drama Award.
 Winner of the Paszport Polityki 2013 and the scholarship program of the Minister of Culture and National Heritage “Young Poland” 2014, winner of the Gdynia Drama Award in 2016 for the drama Gorgonowa Case, and many awards and distinctions at national and international theater festivals.
 Her plays have been published many times in Poland and abroad, translated into Russian, German, Georgian, Portuguese, and Ukrainian, among others.